We all make decisions every day. Big decisions, small decisions. Some we are aware of and some are just automatic.

 - Food Shop Delivery

 Three of those activities are impossible for me on the same day.
 I accept that.
 They are 1,3 and 4.
 I can’t change the food delivery as it’s booked in.
-It’s a physical task to put the shopping away but one I love to do.
+It’s a physical task to put the shopping away but one I love to do with my husband’s help.

 So, changing the sheets and colouring my hair will have to wait until another day.
 It can’t be the next day as I need a recovery day from the food shop delivery and my normal daily routine.

-I can however unpack the food and enjoy a spot of writing while resting.
+I can however unpack the food and enjoy a spot of writing later, while resting on the bed.
 So I have decided on two activities I enjoy and I can look forward to.
 I’ll feel like I’ve achieved something at the end of the day.

 Adopting a good decision making process, based on accepting my limitations, ensures I pace to manage my pain but also encourages a sense of well-being.